PGA Tour Golf III – Review

 MegaTech: “This is the best American footy game anywhere on any machine.
 The graphics are excellent, and more importantly, the control system is easy to understand and use.
 No Megadrive owner should be without a copy.
 Overall 95%“.[6]

 My Verdict: “An improvement on the first game.
-Definitely more enjoyable in two-player mode but sadly, the game hasn’t aged well.”
+Definitely more enjoyable in two-player mode but sadly, the game hasn’t aged that well.”

 Rating: